Dhghomon/easy_rust/README.md

 }

 fn give_filestate(input: &FileState) {
+    use FileState::{
+        CannotAccessFile as NoAccess,
-    use FileState::{CannotAccessFile as NoAccess, FileOpenedAndReady as Good, NoSuchFileExists as NoFile, SimilarFileNameInNextDirectory as OtherDirectory};
+        FileOpenedAndReady as Good,
+        NoSuchFileExists as NoFile,
+        SimilarFileNameInNextDirectory as OtherDirectory
+    };
     match input {
         NoAccess => println!("Can't access file."),
         Good => println!("Here is your file"),